-In preparing these financial statements RichmondPRA has consolidated all its controlled entities as required by AASB10.
-Detailed in Note E2 is a table of all controlled entities of the group.
+In preparing these financial statements RichmondPRA consolidated all its controlled entities in 2021/22 as required by AASB10.
+Detailed in Note E2 is a table of all controlled entities of the Group in 2021/22.
+The financial statements for the year ended 30 June 2023 is the sole financial information of RichmondPRA Limited, parent entity, given that RichmondPRA Services, a subsidiary, ceased operations on 30 June 2022.

-The financial report of RichmondPRA Limited and its controlled entities for the year ended 30 June 2022 was authorised for issue in accordance with a resolution of the directors on 28 September 2022.
+The financial report of RichmondPRA Limited for the year ended 30 June 2023 was authorised for issue in accordance with a resolution of the directors on 28 September 2023.

-The registered office of the Group and its principal place of business is:
+The registered office of the Company and its principal place of business is: